 Picking the wrong vehicle in Neverness to Everness costs you races, locks you out of boss encounters, and burns through Fons you could have spent elsewhere.
 The city of Hethereau rewards players who know which car to buy first and which ones to skip entirely.
-This guide breaks down every vehicle currently in the game, ranked by how useful they actually are, with exact stats and prices pulled from community testing and the Game8 walkthrough team's analysis.
+This guide breaks down every vehicle currently in the game, ranked by how useful they actually are, with exact stats and prices pulled from community testing and in-game performance data.

 Play Neverness to Everness Now